yanyachen/KDD2020-Multimodalities-Recall/README.md

   - Focal Loss should be used for (at least partially) preventing the easy negative example problem.

 - Model Architecture
   - Our model architecture is not overparameterized enough.
-We are on right direction in terms of architecture (transformer and cross-attention), but should have use more Transformer or BERT layers to extract information and more cross-attention layers to co-attend.
+We are on right direction in terms of architecture (transformer and cross-attention), but should have used more Transformer or BERT layers to extract information and more cross-attention layers to co-attend.
   - MCAN[3] and VisualBERT[4] can be considered.